blender-visual-investigation/knowledge-base/docs/3D/7-file-types.md

 ---
-title: File formats
+title: File Formats
 description: Overview of common 3D file formats and how they apply to visual investigation and Blender workflows.
-sidebar_position: 9
+sidebar_position: 7
 ---

 #